data-89-berkeley/sp26/syllabus.md

      * \[50% to 55%\]   quiz average ..…... then your letter grade will be in \[D and B-\]
      * \[45% to 50%\]   quiz average ..…... then your letter grade will be in \[D- and C+\]
      * You must earn at least a 45% quiz average to pass the class.
+   * We will outline the scope for each quiz a week in advance.
-   * Every student who attempts a quiz and receives less than an 80% after the adjustment above is eligible for a retake.
+   * Every student who attempts a quiz and receives less than an 80% after the is eligible for a retake.
 Please do not register for a retake if you earned more than an 80% on your first attempt, by the scheme described above, the retake cannot change your final grade.
 If you retake a quiz, then your quiz grade will be set to the better of your two attempts.
 Students who miss a quiz and communicate with staff may be granted eligibility for the retake.
+   * Retakes will be similar but not identical to the original quiz.
+Problems will be semi-randomized.
    * A quiz may be dropped in extenuating circumstances.
 Do not assume a drop applies unless granted.